 Each course is aligned to state and/or national standards, such as the Common Core State Standards (CCSS), Next Generation Science Standards (NGSS), International Association for K-12 Online Learning (iNACOL) standards for online learning, and the International Society for Technology in Education (ISTE).
-Our assessments follow best practices and are designed to align to many state tests.
+Our assessments follow best practices and are designed to align to many state tests, as well as the Next Generation assessments that are used to prepare our students for college and careers.

-Customers will be provided with a course list each year.
+Customers will be provided with a course list to set up their program each year.
 These course lists will vary from customer to customer depending on their state standards, teacher certification requirements, and program requirements.
 Course availability may vary per state from the full catalogue of all courses.
 The Teaching Services team cannot guarantee state certified teachers in all states or for CTE or Sign Language courses in any state.
 Your District Success Partner will provide you with a course list.